Introduction

 }

-is an even more performant way to do it.
+While the handle does make our blocking client faster1, there is an even more performant way to do it.
 This is what reqwest

 itself does, in case you’re interested.
-In short, it spawns a thread that calls
+In short, it spawns a thread that calls block_on

-waiting on a channel with jobs [2]
+waiting on a channel with jobs23.

 Unfortunately, this solution still has quite the overhead.
-You pull in large
+You pull in large dependencies like futures

 or tokio

-that, in order to… actually end up writing blocking code.
-So not only is it a
+, and include them in your binary.
+All of that, in order to… actually end up writing blocking code.
+So not only is it a cost at runtime, but also at compile time.
+It just feels wrong to me.

-And you still have a good amount of duplicate code, even if it’s just
+And you still have a good amount of duplicate code, even if it’s just definitions, which can sum up. reqwest

-is a huge project and can
+is a huge project and can probably afford this for their blocking

 module.
-But for a less popular crate
+But for a less popular crate like rspotify

 , this is harder to pull off.